WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/README.md

 * **Install IDE**: your favourite development IDE (we recommend [Visual Studio Code](https://code.visualstudio.com/) with [Platform IO](https://platformio.org/) extension.
 * **PlatformIO**: is a cross-platform, cross-architecture, multiple framework professional tool for embedded software development.
 It provides the tool chain necessary for the software development including building, debugging, code-upload and many more.
 PlatformIO works well on all the modern operating systems and supports a host of development boards including the Feathers from Adafruit.
 Further details about PlatformIO can be found under [platformio.org](https://platformio.org/)
 * **WE SDK**: This is a layer of platform-independent pure C drivers for sensors and wireless connectivity modules from Würth Elektronik eiSos.
 These drivers implement all the necessary functions to utilize full feature set of the sensors and wireless connectivity modules.
-More details on the SDK and dowloads under [WCS Software](we-online.com/wcs-software)
+More details on the SDK and downloads under [WCS Software](we-online.com/wcs-software)
 * **Board files**: This layer provides abstraction at a board level and provides functions to configure and control individual FeatherWings from WE.
 * **User application**: The SDK currently implements a quick start example for each of the FeatherWings.

 ### Optional steps

-* **MQTT Broker**: It is recomended to install Mosquito MQTT broker if you: do not have a cloud access, do not want to create cloud account, or do not want to use cloud.
+* **MQTT Broker**: It is recommended to install Mosquito MQTT broker if you: do not have a cloud access, do not want to create cloud account, or do not want to use cloud.

 > Note: For more information about usage with the cloud check [Calypso cloud examples](lib/WE_CalypsoWiFiFeatherWing/examples).